iamnone6512/iamnone6512.github.io/week07jul21/7_Liquidity_pools_Terraswap.md

 #### Developer Notes
 We decode the msg_value from terra.messages for TerraSwap swap transactions and build the volumes from it.
-The below SQL also attempted to decode the swap and fee values.
+The SQL also has the swap and fee values from terra.msg_events for the transaction.
 The logic for prices in USD needs to be added to get the swap values in USD.
-WIP.

 ##### SQL